Programs/Upper Secondary/Combined Bio + Chem

 Diffusion vs osmosis vs active transport

 Diffusion: all particles, down a concentration gradient.
 Osmosis: water only, down a water-potential gradient.
 Active transport: against the gradient, requires ATP.
-Students mix all three on "how does glucose enter a cell" — and the answer that confuses water potential with concentration gradient loses 2-3 marks.
+Students mix all three on "how does glucose enter a cell" — and the answer that confuses water potential with concentration gradient can lose 2-3 marks.
 Fix: a weekly comparison table — particle type, gradient direction, energy requirement, membrane involvement — drilled until each process is recognised in five seconds and the right one named on every transport question.

 !